javi-jimenez/ddnsc/README.md

 ### Improving searchs

-You can add the `search ddns` to look for hosts directly in the domain `.ddns`, you can then do `host ahost` and the system will look for your host `ahost` in the domain `.ddns`.
+You can add to the begin of `resolv.conf` file the `search ddns` to look for hosts directly in the domain `.ddns`, you can then do `host ahost` and the system will look for your host `ahost` in the domain `.ddns`.
 At the moment you have to continue specifying the domain when using the `avahi-publish-remote.sh` tools.

 Distribute DNS servers
 ----------------------